A lesson about prenatal vitamins, their ingredients, and what they do for you and your future baby

 Now for specifics: What exactly does a high-quality prenatal vitamin contain, and in what foods can you naturally find these nutrients?
 Let’s review the key ones:

 - Folate: This is the one you’ve likely heard about.
 Folate is a B vitamin (B9) that provides significant protection against neural tube defects.
 Neural tube defects are developmental abnormalities of the brain and spinal cord, including spina bifida and anencephaly.
 There are many different types of folates found in food, but the two most commonly found in dietary supplements are folic acid and 5-L-MTHF, abbreviated MTHF folate.
-We’ll delve into the difference between MTHF folate and folic acid later, but make sure that whatever prenatal you choose has at least one.
+We’ll delve into the difference between MTHF folate supplements and folic acid later, but make sure that whatever prenatal you choose has at least one.
 Folate can also be found in dark leafy greens, lentils, beans, and legumes.
 Many foods where folate is not naturally found are fortified with folic acid, especially grains, which you can check on the nutritional info panel.

 - Iron: Your body uses iron to make hemoglobin, the protein that red blood cells use to transport oxygen.
 In your lungs, hemoglobin binds oxygen and carries it to all the tissues in your body, including a developing embryo via the placenta.
 The total amount of blood in a woman’s body will increase by 50% during pregnancy, so iron is in high demand.
 If you feel more tired than usual, it could be because you’re iron deficient, also known as anemia.
 During pregnancy, doctors will routinely test for anemia by a simple blood test.
 Iron is found in its highest amounts in red meat (heme iron) but is also naturally present in plant-based sources like dark leafy greens, beans, and dried fruit (non-heme iron).
 Non-heme iron is best absorbed when it is eaten with a source of Vitamin C, like citrus fruits.